What is radon?

 Testing is the only way to know if your home has elevated radon levels.
 Indoor radon levels are affected by the soil composition under and around the house.
-Homes directly next to each other can have drastically different indoor radon levels, making a neighbor’s test result a poor predictor of your homes radon risk.
+Homes directly next to each other can have drastically different indoor radon levels, making a neighbor’s test result in a poor predictor of your homes radon risk.

-Our detectors measure continuous radon levels for 2 days, they are an accurate predictor of what your current exposure levels are.
+Our detectors measure continuous radon levels for 2 days.
+They are an accurate predictor of what your current exposure levels are.

 The EPA has more information about residential radon exposure and what people can do about it in the Consumer’s Guide to Radon Reduction.

 What is the best way to contact Radon Eliminator?